-A previous article (farmdoc daily February 27, 2014) provided an initial look at the Supplemental Coverage Option (SCO) in the new farm bill.
-This article continues that discussion with further analysis of the statutory language authorizing the program and additional examples illustrating its expected operation.
-The examples in our earlier article on SCO assumed the example farm's crop insurance APH yield was the same as the expected county yield.
+A previous post provided an initial look at the Supplemental Coverage Option (SCO) in the new farm bill (it can be found here).
+This post continues that discussion with further analysis of the statutory language authorizing the program and additional examples illustrating its expected operation.
+The examples in our earlier post on SCO assumed the example farm’s crop insurance APH yield was the same as the expected county yield.
 The examples below illustrate how SCO could work for farms whose APH yields differ from the expected county yield.

 A closer look at two key provisions from the Crop Insurance Act as amended by the farm bill help clarify how the program is expected to function for farmers.
 First, section 508(c)(3)(B), as amended by the 2014 Farm Bill, provides the authority for this new, supplemental coverage and it states that SCO is: